Error-corrected Hadamard gate simulated at the circuit level: Hook errors in patch extension steps mean that QEC rounds are required

-We now show that no alternative schedule with only four entangling layers will reduce the number of required QEC rounds back to $d-1$ under circuit-level noise without increasing the idling time of the qubits or sacrificing the effective distance of the patch in some other way.
+We now show that no alternative schedule (uniform across QEC rounds) with only four entangling layers will reduce the number of required QEC rounds back to $d-1$ under circuit-level noise without increasing the idling time of the qubits or sacrificing the effective distance of the patch in some other way.
 Let $S_\text{non-det}$ be the set of non-deterministic $X$ stabilisers and $S_\text{det}$ the set of deterministic $X$ stabilisers in the first QEC round in this patch extension step (those with/without white auxiliary qubits in \Cref{fig:LHDW_g_reprod} respectively).
 Consider qubit $q$ which is hit by one entangling gate from the auxiliary circuit of an $S_\text{non-det}$ stabiliser (call it $C_{q,\text{non-det}}$) and one from that of an $S_\text{det}$ stabiliser (call it $C_{q,\text{det}}$).
 A distance-reducing hook error (meaning that $d$ rounds are required) is possible whenever $C_{q,\text{det}}$ occurs \emph{before} $C_{q,\text{non-det}}$ for some qubit $q$, as described above (see \Cref{fig:Hook_error_schedule}).
 In that case, a $Z$ error occurring on $q$ between the two entangling gates will flip the non-deterministic stabiliser but not the deterministic one in that round.
 Thus we would like to find a schedule where all such qubits $q$ are hit by $C_{q,\text{non-det}}$ before $C_{q,\text{det}}$.
 In addition, we require $X$-type stabilisers to follow schedules that spread $X$ errors vertically, so that the effective $X$ distance of the patch is $d$.
 Consequently, the $X$ stabilisers have to follow one of the schedules from \Cref{fig:Possible_X_schedules}.
+Here, we assume that the scheduling is the same in each QEC round; without this assumption, alternative schedules apart from those in \Cref{fig:Possible_X_schedules} can be used without dramatically sacrificing the distance.
+However, while we do not prove our claim for this broader case, it remains unlikely that one can achieve distance $d$ for the logical Hadamard procedure with only $d-1$ QEC rounds in the last patch-extension step.

 As for $Z$-type stabiliser schedules, we only require that they are compatible with $X$-type schedules, namely that they satisfy the standard scheduling rules presented in \cite[Section 2]{tangled_schedules} and \cite[Figure 15]{LitOpp}.
 We comment more on these scheduling rules below.
 We will see that these requirements are incompatible if we assume four layers of entangling gates (that is, we do not include any additional idling layers).